dhermes/tailsk8s/15-cleaning-up.md

 ### Load Balancer

-From the jump host make sure the teardown scripts are present and SSH onto the Kubernetes node to complete the task:
+From the jump host make sure the teardown scripts are present and SSH onto the load balancer machine to complete the task:

 ```bash
 TAILSCALE_DEVICE_NAME=nice-mcclintock